jeel105512/jeel105512/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ... front-end web development
+- 🔭 I’m currently working on full-stack web development
-- 🌱 I’m currently learning ... programming
+- 🌱 I’m currently learning MERN Stack
-- 👯 I’m looking to collaborate on ... front-end web development
+- 👯 I’m looking to collaborate on full-stack web development
-- 🤔 I’m looking for help with ...
-Getting a co-op internship as a developer
+- 🤔 I’m looking for help with Getting a full-time position as a junior developer
-- 💬 Ask me about ...
-Anything
+- 💬 Ask me about Anything
-- 📫 How to reach me: ...
+- 📫 How to reach me: linkedin.com/in/jeelkumar-patel/
-- 😄 Pronouns: ...
-He / Him
+- 😄 Pronouns: He / Him
 - ⚡ Fun fact: ...